Netherlands - Generic Functions for data exchange Implementation Guide

 Data models

 Within GF Addressing, profiles are used to validate data.
-They are based on both mCSD-profiles and nl-core-profiles (TODO: use Nictiz nl-core package as soon as dependency-bug is fixed).
+They are based on both mCSD-profiles and nl-core-profiles (TODO: use Nictiz nl-core package as soon as dependency-bug is fixed)(GF-Adressering, ADR#188).
 Ideally, these profiles are merged in the nl-core-profiles in the future.
+An overview of the most common elements and relations between data models:

 A brief description of the data models and their profile for this guide: